Fastlane (2016): Reception

 Like the previous year's event, Fastlane received generally mixed reviews from critics.
 Aaron Oster of The Baltimore Sun reviewed the pay-per-view as "solid", but noted that the show was "received so poorly" by fans that it led to "#CancelWWENetwork trending on Twitter once again".
 Regarding the main event, the fan "response has been instantly negative" despite a result "many expected".
 While the "match itself was good for the most part", the finish was questioned by Oster: "Why was Reigns able to jump right up after he got hit several times with a steel chair?"
 Styles-Jericho was "great" but Oster also questioned "why Chris Jericho was kicking out of the Styles Clash so early into Styles' WWE career."
 For the women's title match, "Brie looked OK" but was not on the level of Charlotte's previous opponents, Paige and Becky Lynch.
 Both the women's tag match and Owens-Ziggler were "good", with praise for Owens' "short-arm pop-up powerbomb".
 Meanwhile, Del Rio's disqualification was a "great piece of psychology that added to the match" for the U.S. title.
 Lastly, the Wyatt's loss was a "mistake" because "if they can't beat this thrown-together group, who can they beat?"

-Jason "Marbles" Powell of ProWrestling.net "felt letdown by the overall show until the main event".
+Jason Powell of Pro Wrestling Dot Net "felt letdown by the overall show until the main event".
 This was in spite of "some good matches", because the entire Fastlane event failed to leave Powell "anxious to see WrestleMania", with "the Hunter vs. Reigns match just doesn't feel main event worth".
 For the matches, Powell was high on the main event ("very good" and without "a dull moment"), Jericho-Styles ("good drama down the stretch...
-Jericho did a really nice job of acting like he was in agony as he sold the Calf Crusher") and the Divas Championship bout ("an entertaining match with Brie using a lot of her husband’s moves").
+Jericho did a really nice job of acting like he was in agony as he sold the Calf Crusher") and the Divas Championship bout ("an entertaining match with Brie using a lot of her husband's moves").
 Additionally, the Wyatts losing was "very surprising".
 For the negatives, Powell suffered network streaming issues for the women's tag match and the Intercontinental title match, Edge and Christian's segment "was terrible", and for Axel-Truth, Powell said, "I watched a pay-per-view and a Superstars match broke out".